 DETROIT – Firefighters rushed to rescue people during a building fire Friday morning along Junction Avenue near Vernor Highway in Southwest Detroit.

-The fire was under control by 6 a.m.
+The flames appeared to be under control by 6 a.m.
 Friday.

 This video from the air shows the aftermath of the fire: